Voice of the Customer - Gain Valuable Insights From Customer Feedback

 The company even went as far as giving up on the 6-speed manual transmission the brand’s sports cars were well-known for and introducing big cup holders – all because Voice of the Customer data revealed that’s what their clients wanted.

 The results speak for themselves – Porsche sold around 100,000 Cayennes each year, 10 years after the car came on the market.
-By 2015, Cayenne sales generated around half of the Porsche’s total profit.
+By 2015, Cayenne sales generated around half of Porsche’s total profit.
+To this day, this car remains one of the most sought-after Porsche SUVs.

 That example alone showcases how much the Voice of the Customer process can impact product development and innovation.